ernest-weirauch/Projekt-indywidualny/README.md

 # RC_Car
-My Arduino project to pass one of the univeristy subject.
+My Arduino project to pass one of the univeristy subject. <br />
-Language: PL
+Language: PL<br />
 I am not embedded C programmer so, when I could I used OOP.
-I tried to make code as readable as possible.
+I tried to make code as readable as possible.<br />

 Project consists 2 elements:
 - Sender (nadajnik), which sends control commands by 2.4Ghz radio (NRF24L01 module).
 Control commands are created based on wired PlayStation controller.